Modern Advances for Safer Fillings

 Do Composite Fillings Look Different?

 Tooth colored restorations and porcelain inlays produce fillings that are both attractive (or invisible) and effective at strengthening weakened teeth.
-As well as being pleasing to the eye, these restorations are extremely strong thanks to recent bonding technologies.
+As well as being pleasing to the eye, these restorations are extremely strong thanks to recent dental bonding technologies.

 Composite restorations use a material made from multiple chemical compounds renown for their low cost and durability.
 These artificial resins consist of compounds such as dimethacrylates, Bis GMA monomers, and other components the dentist might opt to add to tailor the mixture to the patient’s requirements.
 It is fairly common for silica to be used as filler to generate a stable formula.